redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 Working with SPEC files
 -----------------------

-As a RPM Packager, you will likely spend a large majority of your time when packaging software in the SPEC file since this is the recipe we use to tell ``rpmbuild`` how to actually perform a build.
+As a RPM Packager, you will likely spend a large majority of your time, when packaging software, editing the SPEC file.
+The spec file is the recipe we use to tell ``rpmbuild`` how to actually perform a build.
 In this section we will discuss how to create and modify a spec file.

-When it comes time to package new software, you will want to create a new SPEC file and we *could* write one from scratch from memory but that sounds boring and tedious so let's not do that.
-The good news is that we're in luck and there's an utility called ``rpmdev-newspec`` which will create one for us and we will just fill in the various directives or add new fields as needed.
+When it comes time to package new software, a new SPEC file must be created.
+We *could* write one from scratch from memory but that sounds boring and tedious, so let's not do that.
+The good news is that we're in luck and there's an utility called ``rpmdev-newspec``.
+This utility will create a new spec file for us.
+We will just fill in the various directives or add new fields as needed.
 This provides us with a nice baseline template.